Wiz-IO/platform-quectel/README.md

+# Update is coming...
-# Update is coming, do not install/update while this message...
+# Do not install / update while this message

 # Quectel development platform for [PlatformIO](http://platformio.org)